-Smash and grab at Fort Hood: Veteran pleads guilty in conspiracy to steal $2.2 million in night vision, radio equipment
+Veteran given probation after pleading guilty in conspiracy to steal $2.2 million in night vision, radio equipment belonging to Fort Hood

 Brown worked as a contractor on post at Fort Hood and had access to where the items were kept, court documents state.
 The Army Times reported Brown worked with Jessica Elaintrell Smith to steal the equipment.